 I focus on plant community ecology in the context of agricultural land-use history and habitat fragmentation in the U.S. Southeast longleaf pine ecosystem.
 I am interested in understanding how the legacies of agriculture on soil and belowground processes affect plant communities and restoration success.
 Within the Corridor Project, a well-replicated landscape experiment testing the effects of corridors, I am interested in how landscape connectivity affect the development of plant communities over time.
 I have a strong background in land management and restoration ecology in coastal sage scrub and grasslands of southern California.
 I hope to use my research to test ecological theory as well as inform conservation planning and restoration efforts.

 I am an ecologist with research interests at the confluence of community ecology, landscape ecology, and ecological restoration.
-I am currently a postdoctoral researcher at the University of California-Davis, where I am studying effects of fire severity on plant communities and post-fire restoration in Hugh Safford’s lab.
 I completed my Ph.D. in Ellen Damschen’s lab at the University of Wisconsin-Madison in May 2016, where I studied plant communities in glades (shallow soil grasslands) in the Ozarks of Arkansas and Missouri.
+After graduating, I was a postdoctoral researcher at the University of California-Davis, where I am studied the effects of fire severity on plant communities and post-fire restoration in Hugh Safford’s lab.
+I am now a lecturer at Stanford University.
 Before graduate school I worked for several years as a field botanist, surveying for rare plant surveys on federal land and conducting ecological studies for academic research labs.
 I have also taught botany and biology classes in several settings over the years, and I greatly enjoy leading field classes and helping people discover plants and lichens and the stories they tell.

 MELISSA SIMON (MS 2010) – NATIONAL PARK SERVICE

 LAURA LADWIG – assistant professor, university of wisconsin-oshkosh